-Although these forces are general enough to apply to a variety of frictions and borrowers, we focus on firms that borrow from banks and are subject to both bankruptcy costs and the tax benefits of debt.
+Although these forces are general enough to apply to a variety of frictions and borrowers, we consider firms that borrow from banks and are subject to both bankruptcy costs and the tax benefits of debt.
 Banks and firms deduct interest payments from their taxes and face proportional default costs in bankruptcy.
-The diversification, seniority, and supply chain mechanisms we identify are much more general and should play a similar role in the presence of other incentives to issue debt and other classes of borrower.
+The diversification, seniority, and supply chain mechanisms we identify are much more general and play a similar role in the presence of other incentives to issue debt and other classes of borrowers.

-Regulators, academics, and policymakers can use our framework to analyze the impact of deposit insurance, bailouts, and capital regulation, both qualitatively and quantitatively.
+Regulators, academics, and policymakers can use our framework to analyze the impact of deposit insurance, bailouts, and capital regulation.
+Because our framework is built on commonly calibrated models, it naturally lends itself to quantitative analysis.
 We find that both deposit insurance and bailout expectations lead to moral hazard and increase bank leverage.
-These effects are highly nonlinear - a moderate amount of insured deposits (below 94% of bank liabilities) or bailouts with low probability (below 50%) has minimal impact on bank risk taking but larger interventions can induce dramatic gambling strategies.
+These effects are highly non-linear - a moderate amount of insured deposits (below 94% of bank liabilities) or bailouts with low probability (below 50%) has minimal impact on bank risk taking but larger interventions can induce dramatic gambling strategies.